France and Brazil

 Other cooperation

-Cross-border cooperation is a specific aspect of our relationship, given that France has over 700km of borders with Brazil.
-The building of a bridge on the Oyapock River illustrates this and has led to growing cooperation in the fields of health, education and sustainable development, in cooperation with the Agence Française de Développement (AFD, French Development Agency).
+Cross-border cooperation is a specific aspect of our relationship, given that France shares a border of over 720km with Brazil.
+The building of a bridge on the Oyapock River has led to growing cooperation in the fields of health, education and sustainable development, in cooperation with the Agence Française de Développement (AFD, French Development Agency).
 Such cooperation addresses the concerns of both parties about the various cross-border risks such as illegal immigration, security, illegal gold-washing, illegal fishing, and sanitary and phytosanitary issues.
-It also encourages human exchanges and trade (education, movement) and helps develop the Amazonian regional economy with due respect for local people and the exceptional environment.
+It also encourages human exchanges and trade (education, movement) and helps develop the Amazonian regional economy with due respect for local people and the environment.
+The most recent Cross-Border Joint Committee was held in Macapá (in the Brazilian state of Amapá, bordering French Guiana) on 11 and 12 June 2024.